Weather

 Season passes

-Season Pass
+Spring Pass

-• All mountain access
+• All mountain lift access

 • Tuning workshop & merch discounts

-Platinum Pass
+Spring Pass

-• All mountain access
+• All mountain lift access

 TŪROA SKI area